 Overall, Moringa is a true powerhouse.
 It naturally contains few calories, up to 28% protein, 38% carbohydrates, only 2.3% fat and lots of valuable fiber (23%).
 It provides all the essential amino acids and a total of 19 amino acids, high levels of vitamin A, C and K, minerals such as calcium and magnesium and trace elements such as iron.
 In addition, 45 antioxidants can help the body to neutralize free radicals.

-The advantage of Moringa: it is 100% natural and also suitable for vegetarian or vegan strength athletes.
+advantage of Moringa: it is 100% natural and also suitable for vegetarian or

 How do I best use Moringa?